-This House of Commons Library Briefing Paper discusses evidence to suggest that private landlords are reluctant to let to prospective tenants in receipt of Housing Benefit.
-The paper considers the reasons behind this reluctance and why refusals are unlikely to amount to direct discrimination.Jump to full report >>
+This briefing paper considers evidence of private landlords' reluctance to let to prospective tenants in receipt of Housing Benefit/Universal Credit.
+The paper looks at the reasons behind this reluctance and action being taken to challenge landlords/agents who operate a "no DSS" policy.Jump to full report >>

 Commons Briefing papers SN07008